What is Digestion?

 Eating a Healthy Diet

-Foods that are rich in fibre, vitamins, minerals and should be eaten as often as possible such as whole grains and leafy vegetables, fruits, legumes, peas, seeds and nuts.
+Foods that are rich in fibre, vitamins, minerals like whole grains and leafy vegetables should be eaten as possible

 Why whole foods are important in our diet?

-Whole foods retain all their natural nutritional value, especially when eaten raw i.e. carrots, cucumbers, bananas, apples, melons etc. Some food such as legumes, beans, potatoes, tomatoes are still considered whole food although they require to be cooked.
-Some of their nutritional values will be lost through the cooking process (heating, baking, steaming) but still will remain more than enough of their nutrient value to support our health.
+Whole foods retain all their natural nutritional value, especially when eaten raw i.e. carrots, cucumbers, bananas, apples, melons etc. Food such as legumes, beans, potatoes, tomatoes is all whole food.
+The cooking process can affect their nutritional value but can still support our health.

 Certain foods like tomatoes are great to consume in both forms raw and cooked.
-When consumed raw, we benefit from vitamin C and when consumed cooked although the vitamin C will be destroyed, we will still benefit from phytonutrient lycopene which is abundant in great amount in cooked tomatoes.
+For instance, Vitamin C and phytonutrient lycopene in cooked tomatoes can be beneficial.

-Whole foods are extremely important to be included in our daily consumption.
+Whole foods are extremely to consume daily.
 They contain fibre, vitamins and minerals.
 Fibre aids the movement of food through the gut.